0x4248/0x4248/README.md

 # Welcome to my github page
 Hi, my name is Lewis and I am passionate about programming and cyber security.
 I love exploring the endless possibilities that coding has to offer and finding creative solutions to complex problems.
 On my page, you'll find some of my personal projects and contributions to open-source software.
 Most of my projects are just for fun and for my own systems.

+If you want to read more about me, check out my [website](https://awesomelewis2007.github.io/).

 Check out the list of [software](https://github.com/awesomelewis2007/awesomelewis2007/blob/master/software.md) and my [dotfiles](https://github.com/awesomelewis2007/dotfiles).